|World leader in application of government e-Health services and solutions.|

 In pharma, Estonia has a niche production capability for GMP certified pharmaceuticals and life science products such as antibodies, peptides, proteins, enzymes and reagents.

-The Estonian Genome Center is a biobank holding data on over 5% of Estonia’s adult population.
+The Estonian Genome Center is a biobank holding data on about 20% of Estonia’s adult population.
 As e-Health and Big Data analytics advance Estonia will emerge as a leader in diagnostic and preventative medicine, with patients empowered to self-service when and where is convenient.

 Through the application of medtech and e-health solutions Estonia aims to lead the world in societal wellbeing and the efficient use of resources.